"Jesus answered, "I am the way and the truth and the life. No one comes to the Father except through me." ---John 14:6

 Warning: Bah Humbug post to follow.

-Around 25 years ago, I remember one Christmas where my sister, brother and I and our families all gathered at my parents' home.
+Around 25 years ago, one Christmas my sister, brother and I and our families all gathered at my parents' home.
 After all the gift-giving hoopla, my dad suggested that perhaps next Christmas we could all just buy gifts for the children, but not for the adults.

 I thought, "He must be getting old to suggest such an awful thing.
 I hope I never get that old."